gauravpcu/RippleMemento/README.md

 # RippleMemento

-RippleMemento is a modern, feature-rich web monitoring application inspired by changedetection.io.
+RippleMemento is a modern, feature-rich web monitoring application .
 It tracks changes on web pages you care about with a beautiful, responsive UI and comprehensive monitoring capabilities.

 ## 🌟 Features